Revista de Biología Tropical

 - Open Access: All articles, since the first issue in 1953 to the present are freely available online (Archives) so they are more likely to be cited than articles behind pay-walls.

 - FREE PUBLICATION: Each article receives 10 free pages of space in PDF format, which is enough for most scientific papers.
-Additional pages or supplementary content can be published at cost.
-Contact email@example.com for more information.
+Additional pages can be published in page layout format of the pdf at a cost of $50 each.
+Complementary material such as additional texts, figures, tables, graphics, and databases at a cost of $60.
+Contact firstname.lastname@example.org for more information.